andrewdavidmackenzie/flow/guide/src/describing/definition_overview.md

 connections.

 So, valid entries in a flow definition include:
 - `flow`        - a String naming this flow (obligatory)
+- `version`     - a SemVer compatible version number for this flow (Optional)
+- `author_name` - String for name of author of the flow (Optional)
+- `author_email`- String for email of author of the flow (Optional)
 - `io`          - 0 or more input/outputs of this flow made available to any parent including it
 - `value`       - 0 or more values contained in this flow
 - `process`     - 0 or more references to sub-processes to include under the current flow.
 A sub-process can be another `flow` or a `function`
 - `connection`  - 0 or more connections between outputs and inputs of values or sub-processes and `io` of this flow (hence permitting connections to/from parent flows including this one)

 ### Context